cjplatten/ce-load-balancing-node-api-take-2-2/README.md

 Cloud engineering jobs here we come!!

 Now give yourself a pat on the back, have a relax and when ready work through the submission process below before you tear things down.

+## 7. Putting it into practice

+Using what you have learnt, we'd like you to get multiple microservices deployed behind a load balancer.

+The microservices are for a home energy management system ⚡️.
+You can send requests to turn lights on/off, requests for heating on/off and even check the status of home energy.

+Create a yourself brand new git repository to store your terraform code and write the code to:

+* Create a VPC for your new application services
+* Any required security groups
+* EC2 instances running different applications
+* Different target groups for the different services
+* An [AWS load balancer that uses path based routing](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) to route to different target groups

+Each of the various applications can be found on the link below:

+* EMILY UPDATE GITHUB LINKS
+* EMILY UPDATE GITHUB LINKS
+* EMILY UPDATE GITHUB LINKS

 ## Tearing things down